 - Longer waiting period of up to a few months before receiving benefits

 Having both short-term and long-term disability coverage provides you with continuous protection that begins as soon as possible after sustaining a serious injury or illness.
-While long-term disability will support you for an extended period of time, short-term disability will help cover any expenses during the initial stages, before your waiting period for long-term disability has finished.
+While long-term disability will support you for an extended period of time, STD will help cover any expenses during the initial stages, before your waiting period for LTD has finished.

 Disability Benefit Payments: Taxable Income or Non-Taxable?

 If your employer pays the premiums for you from employee benefit credits or if they’re deducted from your gross income, then the benefit amounts if paid to you will be considered taxable income.

 If your premiums are paid from your net income (either through payroll deduction or from your bank account), then benefit payments will not be considered taxable.

 Most employers will deduct your Disability Insurance premiums from your net income so you won’t have to incur taxes on the disability benefit payments if you become disabled.

 As the name suggests, Individually Owned Disability Insurance is coverage that you buy on your own, either directly from an insurance company or through a licensed life insurance broker.
 Individually Owned Disability also doesn’t have the two types of coverage found with Group Disability—only long-term disability is available.

 One of the advantages of an individual policy is that you’ll have the opportunity to personalize coverage to fit your specific needs, including the ability to determine the length of the waiting period and the benefit period.